simonesilvestroni/m2m-website/_posts/2020-08-01-escape-from-social-media.md

   - 'internet'
   - 'personal'
   - 'social media'
-description: "Finally, I’m leaving social media, Facebook, Twitter, Instagram, WhatsApp, Reddit, Medium, redirecting my attention and my time to something more productive."
+description: "Finally, I’m leaving social media: Facebook, Twitter, Instagram, WhatsApp, Reddit, Medium.
+I’ll be redirecting my attention and my time to something more productive."
 ---
 This post is a personal point of view, it’s not intended as an exhaustive analysis on what is going on with social media, nor am I trying to convince anybody to do the same.
 I’m just redirecting my attention and my time to something more productive.

 **Addiction**.
 I believe the term _social media_ is an oxymoron.
 Besides a toxicity that has reached a point of no return, there's the deliberate addictive mechanisms and the self-declared aim to hog our time as much as they can.
 The massive problem with [personal data](https://en.wikipedia.org/wiki/Facebook%E2%80%93Cambridge_Analytica_data_scandal) is even beyond the point.

 > The thought process was all about: how do we consume as much of your time and conscious attention as possible?
 This means we had to give you a dopamine hit every once in a while.
-> <cite>Sean Parker, former Facebook president</cite>
+> <cite>Sean Parker (former Facebook president)</cite>

 **Hate**.
 The relentless promotion of hateful content such as misogyny, homophobia, racism, and more.
 The thick [keyboard warriors](https://youtu.be/VK6_tjizu_g) peddling debunked conspiracies all day long and getting rewarded for doing that — I’m talking about holocaust deniers, and a multitude of other dangerous idiocy.
 Not to mention the sheer amount of [highly controversial and polarizing material](https://www.theguardian.com/technology/2020/jul/26/yael-eisenstat-facebook-is-ripe-for-manipulation-and-viral-misinformation).
 It’s infuriating to the point of leaving me _angry all day long_.
 I also don’t want to examine the depressing long list of accusations of [altering the course of major elections](https://www.npr.org/sections/alltechconsidered/2017/11/16/564542100/how-disinformation-and-distortions-on-social-media-affected-elections-worldwide).